renrut/articles/Firehose/app/README.md

 Don't leave this up and get charged!

 To clean up, head to cloudformation and delete the stack or call `aws cloudformation delete-stack --stack-name FirehoseStack`.

+### Manually Delete Kinesis and S3
 You may need to navigate to s3 and kinesis and manually delete the bucket and stream as well.

-`aws kinesis list-streams` to list the stream name `aws kinesis delete-stream --stream-name FirehoseStack-DataStream<id>`
+List the stream names `aws kinesis list-streams`

+Delete the stream `aws kinesis delete-stream --stream-name FirehoseStack-DataStream<id>`

-`aws s3 ls`
+List the buckets `aws s3 ls`

-`aws s3 rm s3://firehosestack-destinationbucket<id> --recursive` to empty the bucket `aws s3api delete-bucket --bucket firehosestack-destinationbucket<id> --region us-west-2`
+Empty the bucket `aws s3 rm s3://firehosestack-destinationbucket<id> --recursive`

+Delete the bucket `aws s3api delete-bucket --bucket firehosestack-destinationbucket<id> --region us-west-2`

 ## Useful commands